PhaserArray/PaycheckPlugin/README.md

 ### Configuration

 #### Settings
 `Interval` - How often the paychecks are distributed.
-Do not set this too low in order to avoid any potential lag.
+This must be >0, also, do not set this too low in order to avoid any potential lag.
 `DisplayNotification` - Whether a message should be sent to the player when they get or fail to get their paycheck.
 `AllowMultipleMultipliers` - Whether multipliers should be multiplied together if a player is in multiple zones at once.
 If false, only the closest multiplier will be used.
 `AllowPaychecksWhenDead` - Whether a player can receive paychecks while dead.
 It is a good idea to keep this as false for AFK protection.